kneelian/cjk-stack/insns.md

 - 安 - push current location to side
 - 跳 - pop side and jump unconditionally
 - 落 - pop side and jump if nonzero

+# printing

+- 報 - peek and print to terminal